Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Introduction

+In particular, this worst-case behaviour can be demonstrated \cite{Sauvage2024} in the fully connected Max-Cut problem analyzed in this work.

 In general, the problem of barren plateaus has also been argued to be related to the choice of cost function \cite{cerezo2021cost}, circuit entanglement \cite{patti2021entanglement,marrero2021entanglement}, circuit parameterization expressivity \cite{holmes2022connecting}, the presence of Pauli noise \cite{wang2021noise} while it has been suggested that gradient-free methods such as the finite difference stochastic approximation algorithm (FDSA) and the simultaneous perturbation stochastic approximation algorithm (SPSA) may also suffer from the problem of barren plateaus \cite{arrasmith2021effect}.
 It should be noted that, within quantum machine learning applications, similar to deep learning, one wants to achieve a high level of expressivity.
-Recent work in Ref. \cite{schumann2023emergence} has shown that highly expressive parameterized circuits give rise both to standard as we all as noise-induced barren plateaus.
-Therefore, we conclude that this problem can hinder the possibility of observing near-term advantage with variational quantum algorithms.
+Recent work in Ref. \cite{schumann2024emergence} has shown that highly expressive parameterized circuits (deep circuits) give rise both to standard as well as noise-induced barren plateaus.
+In particular, \cite{mele2024noiseinduced} shows that the effectiveness of deep circuits is reduced by the presence of noise, suggesting that shallower circuits would be preferred thanks to their lower noise.
+Therefore, we conclude that this barren plateau problem can hinder the possibility of observing near-term advantage with variational quantum algorithms.

 Several methods have been devised to avoid barren plateaus.
 For example, \cite{PRXQuantum.3.020365} uses the technique of classical shadows \cite{huang2020predicting}.
 Other approaches have been proposed in several works, for example, \cite{zhang2022escaping,friedrich2022avoiding}.
 Worth mentioning is the approach of Ref.\ \cite{binkowski2023barren} where the authors construct certain conic extensions of the parameterized quantum circuits allowing for jumps out of barren plateaus.
 Other methods include certain parameter initialization strategies \cite{grant2019initialization}, gradients via parameter correlation \cite{volkoff2021large}, ansatz classical neural network pre-training \cite{verdon2019learning}, and layer-wise training \cite{skolik2021layerwise}.